Rubor, dolor, calor and tumor (the name of my Medscape blog, oddly enough) of the skin and soft tissues aka erysipelas aka diffuse erythroderma.

 Recurrent cellulitis is ALWAYS due to Group A streptococci, almost always in people with chronic edema.
 Get the edema under control and work on hygiene.
 It can be treated with daily penicillin or monthly IM benzathine penicillin.
 250 mg PenVK bid, massively under-dosed for the BMI is the study, decreased recurrence from 37 to 22% compared to placebo (PubMed).
 I usually go with 875 bid .
 Better, I hope, for those with large volumes of distribution.
 In a meta-analysis (PubMed), "Antibiotic prophylaxis significantly reduced the number of patients having recurrent cellulitis, with a risk ratio (RR) of 0.46 (95% CI 0.26-0.79)."

 If you have to use a quinolone, and you shouldn't, give moxifloxacin.

-And the new long acting and horrifically expensive antibiotics like dalvabancin, telavancin oritavancin ?
-If you are resorting to these agents to kill what is usually Group A strep, you really haven't a clue as to how to treat cellulitis.
+And the new long acting and horrifically expensive antibiotics like dalvabancin, telavancin and oritavancin.
+If you are resorting to these agents to kill what is usually Group A streptococcus, you really haven't a clue as to how to treat cellulitis.
 Give the penicillin to the patient and then burn a pile of 4500 dollar bills.
 Same result.

 2 grams cefazolin iv q 24 hours PLUS probenecid is often enough to treat outpatients if you need a long acting beta-lactam.